Contrast-Security-OSS/docs/content/admin/teamserver/install/InstallingDistributedTeamServer.md

 Enter the name of the property to edit [q to Quit]:
 ```

-Once this is done you may continue to add more application only installations.
+Once this is done, you may continue to add more application-only installations.